A typical academic poster will have a three- or four-column layout, with variations of course.

 The first example below is a typical academic poster in landscape format (wider than it is high), including a header with three columns.
 Many landscape format posters have four columns--the format will depend on the requirements for a particular conference and discipline.

-The second poster below is a good example of an academic poster in a portrait format.
+The second example below shows an academic poster in portrait format (higher than it is wide).

-Before you add any content to your slide, first adjust your slide to the dimensions for your poster.
-This ensures that the final product (the printed poster) will look exactly as you designed it and not distorted or blurry.
+Before you add any content to the slide, be sure to set the correct width and height required for the poster.
+This ensures the final product (likely a PDF file) will look exactly as you designed it and not distorted or blurry.

 1. Open PowerPoint and choose a 'blank' slide.

 2. On the navigation bar, bring the "Design" ribbon to the forward.

 3. Choose "Slide Size" and select "Custom Slide Size".